 Federal Benefits for Veterans

-The Veterans Administration provides a wide range of benefits to veterans.
+The Veterans Administration (VA) provides a variety of benefits to military veterans.
 Veterans should contact the VA with questions concerning eligibility.
-New programs have made some reservists and active duty personnel eligible for benefits as well.
+New programs have also made some reservists and active duty personnel eligible for benefits!

 Air Force ROTC Scholarships

-Eligibility information for the U.S. Air Force ROTC scholarships can be obtained by clicking here...
-ROTC
+Eligibility information for the U.S. Air Force ROTC scholarships can be found at this link ROTC.

 Army National Guard Tuition Assistance

-Elibibility information for the Michigan Army National Guard tuition assistance can be obtained by clicking here...
-National Guard
+Eligibility information for the Michigan Army National Guard tuition assistance can be found at this link: National Guard.

-For additional information and details, contact the Veterans Office on campus at 248.204.2280 or email@example.com.
-The Veterans Office is located in the One Stop Center in the A. Alfred Taubman Student Services Center.
+For additional information, contact the Veterans Office on campus at 248.204.2280 or email@example.com.
+The Veterans Office is located at the DTE One Stop Center in the A. Alfred Taubman Student Services Center.

 Additional Information about Federal Benefits for Veterans

-Today, our service members have close to $50k for college – and our veterans are entering college at record numbers (now the key is to stay in college).
-Thanks to Jennifer with Joint Services, here are the answers to some of the most commonly asked questions regarding the GI Bill:
+Service members today can earn close to $50K for college – and veterans are entering college at record numbers.
+Here are the answers to some of the most commonly asked questions regarding the GI Bill:

-A: If you meet the “Special Provisions” for Retirement Eligibility then your Service Obligation would be determine for you after you make the transfer on the TEB site.
+If you meet the “Special Provisions” for Retirement Eligibility then your Service Obligation would be determined after you make the transfer on the milConnect website.

-A: go to the transfer site https://www.dmdc.osd.mil/TEB and a letter will be posted by your status.
+Go to the transfer site at http://milconnect.dmdc.mil and a letter will be posted by your status.

-A: the instructions from the GI Bill Support Team will be sent to your AKO account, no other email address
+The instructions from the GI Bill Support Team will be sent to your AKO account, no other email address.

-A: the VA FORM 22-1990e (Application for Family Member to Use Transferred Benefits) and also attach Soldier Members supporting documents from T10 deployments (DD 214′s, Mobilization & REFRAD Orders)
+The VA FORM 22-1990e (Application for Family Member to Use Transferred Benefits) and also attach Soldier Members supporting documents from T10 deployments (DD 214′s, Mobilization & REFRAD Orders).

-A: go to the VA REP at your school of attendance and request a VA FORM 22-1999 (Certification of Enrollment) to Include the student’s full name and current address in items 1 and 3.
+Go to the VA rep at your school of attendance and request a VA FORM 22-1999 (Certification of Enrollment) to Include the student’s full name and current address in items 1 and 3.
 The VA needs to maintain current address information because we not only mail the student’s checks to that address, but any correspondence from us will also be sent to that address.

 Item 2 is for the VA file number.
 If the file number is not the student’s social security number, then enter the student’s social security number in Item 4.

-Look at your application for the page that list the VA Regional Processing Offices (Eastern, Central, Western & Southern Regions) and send your application to the VA that serves the State that your school is located in
+Look at your application for the page that list the VA Regional Processing Offices (Eastern, Central, Western & Southern Regions) and send your application to the VA that serves the State where your school is located.

-put in the zip code of the school of attendance and hit the “estimate benefit” button that will calculate your Tuition & Basic Housing Allowance (BAH) not to include the book stipend that is separate
+Enter the zip code of the school of attendance and hit the “estimate benefit” button that will calculate your Tuition & Basic Housing Allowance (BAH) not to include the book stipend that is separate.